 Here's how to play:

-• Find or concoct a recipe that represents simplicity, elegance, and timelessness to you.
+• Find or concoct a recipe that is prepared by swizzling.

 • Make the drink and then post the recipe, a photo, and your thoughts about the libation on your blog, tumblr, or website or on the eGullet Spirits and Cocktails forum.

-• Include in your post the MxMo (the classic or the special MxMo C) logo and a link back to both the Mixology Monday and Cocktail Virgin sites.
+• Include in your post the MxMo logo (either classic or the special Swizzle edition one) and a link back to both the Mixology Monday and Cocktail Virgin sites.
 And once the round-up is posted, a link to that summary post would be appreciated.

 • Provide a link to your submission in the comment section here, tweet at @cocktailvirgin, or send an email to yarm-at-verizon.net with the word "MxMo" somewhere in the subject line.

-The due date is Monday, August 24th which I will interpret as whatever gets posted before my next day off which could be the 25th or 26th (and yes, I will tack on late entries since it is part of the act of cat herding).
-And the round up will definitely be up before my personal deadline of the 31st since I'm leaving for Camp Runamok the next morning!
+The due date is Monday night at midnight, April 18th which I will interpret as whatever gets posted before my next day off (and yes, I will tack on late entries since it is part of the act of cat herding).